Warriors vs. Rockets odds, prediction, spread, time: 2026 NBA picks for Thursday, March 5 from proven model

 The Golden State Warriors will look to snap a two-game losing streak when they battle the Houston Rockets in a key NBA Western Conference matchup on Thursday night.
 Golden State is coming off a 114-101 loss to the Los Angeles Clippers on Monday, while Houston downed the Washington Wizards 123-118 that same night.
 The Warriors (31-30), who are the eighth seed in the West, are 12-17 on the road this season.
 The Rockets (38-22), who are third in the conference, are 20-7 on their home floor.
 Steph Curry (knee) remains out for Golden State.
 Alperen Sengun (illness), Jabari Smith Jr. (ankle) and Amen Thompson (ankle) are all questionable for Houston.

 Tipoff from Toyota Center in Houston is set for 7:30 p.m.
 ET.
-The Rockets lead the all-time series 129-110, including wins in each of the last two meetings.
-The Rockets are 9.5-point favorites in the latest Warriors vs. Rockets odds from.
-DraftKings Sportsbook, while the over/under for total points scored is 215.5.
+The Rockets are 8.5-point favorites in the latest Warriors vs. Rockets odds from.
+DraftKings Sportsbook, while the over/under for total points scored is 214.5.
 Before making any Warriors vs. Rockets picks, check out the NBA predictions and betting advice from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $200 in bonus bets if your first $5+ bet wins: